kbro237/searchable/README.md

 [pdfocr](http://github.com/gkovacs/pdfocr) to run ocr and make them searchable pdfs.

-Then, the old pdf's are moved to a directory called `obsolete pdfs` in case they are wanted, or the ocr'ing hoses them.
+First, the original pdf files are moved to a tmp directory (specified in the script) in case they are wanted, or the ocr'ing hoses them.
+Then, the processed pdf files are copied back into the current directory.

 ## usage